 Alternative D includes all the routes in Alternative C, plus additional, non-urgent changes that would move the PSI toward the minimum NFS network needed for safe and efficient travel, and for administration, utilization, and protection of NFS lands per 36 CFR 212.5(b)(1).
 See the maps or spatial data for this alternative →

 The PSI prepared a final scoping report that provides complete text of all unique submittals, summarizes the comments by category, identifies public concern statements and issues that the PSI used to modify alternatives for consideration in the EIS, and provides next steps in the EIS process.
-The scoping phase of this project also included the preparation of a working draft of Chapters 1 and 2 of the DEIS in late November 2017.
+Following scoping, the PSI began the initial development of a DEIS and prepared of a working draft of Chapters 1 and 2 (provided here) in late November 2017.
 These working drafts will be revised as appropriate throughout the EIS analysis, and are being provided to the public as an interim work product.

-Along with draft Chapters 1 and 2, spreadsheets showing the routes and areas to be analyzed during the DEIS are being made available to the public as interim work products as of April 2018.
+Along with draft Chapters 1 and 2, spreadsheets showing the routes and areas to be analyzed during the DEIS (provided here) were made available to the public as interim work products as of April 2018.
 In 2017, the PSI decided to analyze the minimum road system in this DEIS, therefore all the alternatives analysis now includes routes in INFRA that are not open to the public, such as administrative, special-use permit, or Maintenance Level 1 roads.
 Because Alternative A (the no action alternative) consisted of the public motorized routes on the latest MVUMs described in the settlement agreement and did not consider non-public routes, the PSI added all non-public routes from INFRA (as of March 2018) to this alternative for the DEIS analysis.
 Additionally, in June 2018 the PSI provided draft working maps of the DEIS alternatives approved by Erin Connelly, PSI Forest Supervisor, which are provided here.

 The PSI is beginning to work on the specialist reports and the affected environment and environmental consequences analysis for the DEIS.
 More information will be forthcoming as these efforts progress.